 Get the training you need to help others be independent

 The Bachelor of Science in Occupational Studies program offers a stimulating and challenging curriculum that blends professional coursework with a traditional liberal arts education.
 Students begin by learning the philosophy and founding principles of occupational therapy along with acquiring a thorough understanding of biological, psychological, and social aspects of human beings.
 In upper-division coursework, students learn to apply this knowledge and develop occupational therapy clinical reasoning skills for evaluation of and intervention with persons across the lifespan.
-Between the junior and senior years, students with good academic standing are eligible to apply for admittance to the Master of Occupational Therapy Program.
-Acceptance and completion of the undergraduate program in Occupational Studies does not guarantee admission into the Master of Occupational Therapy Program.
-Only graduates of the Master of Occupational Therapy Program are eligible to sit for the national examination administered by the National Board for Certification in Occupational Therapy.
+Between the junior and senior years, students with good academic standing are eligible to apply for admittance to the Master of Occupational Therapy program.
+Acceptance and completion of the undergraduate program in occupational studies does not guarantee admission into the Master of Occupational Therapy (MOT) program.

+Graduates of Worcester State’s MOT program are eligible to sit for the National Board for Certification in Occupational Therapy (NBCOT) examination, for which this program boasts a consistently high pass rate.
 A passing score on this examination allows the graduate to apply for a license to practice that is required by most states within the United States, including Massachusetts.
-For further information regarding certification contact: NBCOT, One Bank Street, Suite 300, Gaithersburg, Maryland, 20878; (301) 990-7979; .
+For further information regarding certification contact NBCOT, One Bank Street, Suite 300, Gaithersburg, Maryland, 20878; 301-990-7979; or .

-The combined Bachelor of Science in Occupational Studies and Master of Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education.
-For further information regarding accreditation contact: ACOTE; 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE’s telephone, c/o AOTA, is (301) 652-AOTA; www.acoteonline.org.
+The combined Bachelor of Science in Occupational Studies and Master of Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education.
+For further information regarding accreditation contact ACOTE, 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929; 301-652-AOTA; or www.acoteonline.org.